“I am happy to be your teacher!”

 Moreover, students should be guided very well in dealing with their classmates to avoid a clash of interests and misunderstandings.
 As I see it in my class, students display happiness if they like their learning environment.
 If their classmates display the value of kindness, they are more likely to participate in class discussions.

 Encouraging positive social behavior will have a ripple effect on the personality of the child.
 Most importantly, if it’s embedded in their personhood they tend to exude a spirit of positivism towards their classmates that brings about kindness and understanding.
 This will make a happy child in a happy classroom.

 How to Set High Academic Expectations for Learners?

 Academic expectations refer to high educational standards for all students in the classroom.
 Making this clear to our students is necessary to help them make educational academic achievements.
 Here are some of the ways on how to set high academic expectations for our learners.
 Read on and be determined to never stop motivating your learners to achieve expectations.

 4. Always Be Consistent with Behavioral Expectations

 Consistency in establishing high expectations is very necessary.
-To carry out lessons every day, I make it a point to identify values to be developed by stating it clearly in the learning objectives.
+To carry out lessons every day, I make it a point to identify values to be developed by stating them clearly in the learning objectives.
 The affective part of the objectives should be given careful thought.

 For, no matter how sound the skills and knowledge are in your goals if the affective side is not being emphasized, still, the spectrum for productive learning isn’t visible.
 The affective part of the lesson should be clearly emphasized in all the parts.
-It should begin from how to be positive as a student to how to be on time in class and in the submission of outputs.
+It should begin with how to be positive as a student and how to be on time in class and in the submission of outputs.

-5. Promote Positive Learning Environment
+5. Promote a Positive Learning Environment

 Imagine you are in your class and your students are restless.
 They don’t feel like learning.
 They are in a negative spell!
 What’s the most practical way of motivating them?
 What gets them excited?